Overview

 What you will study

 You will be assigned two supervisors, who will guide you through your PhD, meet with you monthly to discuss your progress, and give you feedback and advice on your work.
-You will also have the opportunity to interact and collaborate with other researchers from CTS and across the University who work on topics relevant to your research.
+You will also have the opportunity to interact and collaborate with other researchers from the Centre and across the University who work on topics relevant to your research.

-As a doctoral student in CTS, you will receive a structured training programme covering the practical aspects of being a researcher, including grant writing, publishing in journals, and applying for academic jobs.Programme Structure
+As a doctoral student, you’ll receive a structured training programme covering the practical aspects of being a researcher, including grant-writing, publishing in journals, and applying for academic jobs.

 - Collaborative translation